-- Web Security: access a database that can block websites by category. - Application Security: use signatures for application patrol inspection to manage the use of various applications on the network, and anti-spam signatures to mark or discard spam (unsolicited commercial or junk email). - Malware Blocker: use signatures to detect malware patterns in files. - Intrusion Prevention: use this feature to detect Intrusion Detection and Prevention attacks. - Geo Enforcer: use this feature to access a database of country-to-IP address mappings to filter traffic by country. - Sandboxing: use this feature to provide a safe environment to separate running programs from your network and host devices - Reputation Filter: recognize packets coming from suspect IPv4 addresses. - SecuReporter: collect and analyze logs from your Zyxel Device in order to identify anomalies, notify you of potential internal or external threats, and report on network usage. - Managed AP Service: manage more than the default number of APs for your Zyxel Device when the AP controller is enabled.
+- Web Security: access a database that can block websites by category. - Application Security: use signatures for application patrol inspection to manage the use of various applications on the network, and email security signatures to mark or discard spam (unsolicited commercial or junk email). - Malware Blocker: use signatures to detect malware patterns in files. - Intrusion Prevention: use this feature to detect Intrusion Detection and Prevention attacks. - Sandboxing: use this feature to provide a safe environment to separate running programs from your network and host devices - Reputation Filter: recognize packets coming from suspect IPv4 addresses. - SecuReporter: collect and analyze logs from your Zyxel Device in order to identify anomalies, notify you of potential internal or external threats, and report on network usage. - Managed AP Service: manage more than the default number of APs for your Zyxel Device when the AP controller is enabled. - Collaborative Detection & Response: detect wired and WiFi clients that are sending malicious traffic in your network and then block or quarantine traffic coming from them. - Network Premium: allow users to log in once to get access to permitted resources.

-Figure 47 ATP100W Activate Service
+Figure 45 ATP Activate Service